Python Variables and Assignment

 Variable Assignment Rules

-Here is a more complicated code example and a picture of memory for it, with the variables on the left and their values on the right.
+Here is a more complicated code example and a picture of memory after this code runs.

 x = 10 y = 'hello' y = 'bye' z = y